Pluxlite/Calculator/README.md

 # Calculator
-simple calculator made usign a switch statement, no interface.
+first calculator - simple calculator made using a switch statement, no interface. second calculator - interface